-Graduate students must apply for a leave of absence for the fall or spring semesters.
-Graduate students who do not apply for a leave of absence will be discontinued and must reapply to the university in order to return to CU Boulder.
+Graduate students must apply for a leave of absence if they withdraw from or do not enroll in classes for a fall or spring semester.* Graduate students who do not apply for a leave of absence will be discontinued and must reapply to the university in order to return to CU Boulder.

 If you are called to military active duty, please see Procedures for Students Ordered to Active Duty.

-NOTE: The required signatures and the $50 fee must accompany the application or it will not be processed.
-It is the responsibility of the student to obtain the signatures from their departments and their colleges.
+NOTE: The required signatures and fee must accompany the application or it will not be processed.
+It is the responsibility of the student to obtain the signatures from their department(s) and college(s).

 A leave of absence does not: